sshh12/Halite-III-AI-Bot/README.md

 Old Bots to test against.

+#### Bot G

+This bot switched from the idea of having a separate (shared) model for every unit to a single model that predicted a volume of actions (an action vector was predicted for every pixel).
+The bot was trained with a supervised dataset collected by an 'expert' bot playing against the archive.

 #### Bot F

 This bot was testing a mocking strategy where the reward was partially based on how its actions were similar to an 'expert bot'.

 #### Bot E